KPMP/metadata-consumer/jsonScripts/mongo-packages-to-es-arranger/README.md

 1) Copy .env.example to .env
 2) Update your .env to match your environment (you may not need to change anything, but verify)
-3) Ensure you have the dataLake running so it can access the dataLake mongo store
+3) Ensure you have the dataLake running so it can access the dataLake mongo store 3a) Ensure you have marked the packages you want promoted with "promoted: true" in the packages collection 3b) Make sure you have created any necessary zip files and added a record to "packagePortalData" collection as described above
 4) ./run.sh

 The bash file run.sh builds the docker container and launches it.